TyrelN/florence/README.md

 # Planned Features:<br><br>
 -Web-scraped/API-Fethed data: Grab data from various cites such as a dictionary site or funny-quotes archive to display via command or perhaps as a daily message.
--Member specific audio notifications: keep a map of various members of a server, and assign a specific audio file for the bot to play as their notification in a voice channel.
+-Member specific audio notifications: keep a map of various members of a server, and assign a specific audio file for the bot to play as their notification in a voice channel.<br><br>
+# Setup Tips:<br>
+-In a terminal at the root project folder, type: "Node dbInit.js" To initialize a local database for the currency/shop system -To use the local audio and keyword detection functionality, you will need to provide your own mp3 and text files (text file must have keywords seperated by a comma) and link them within the index.js file in the appropriate areas.